data-umbrella/data-umbrella.github.io/_posts/2022-08-27-data-umbrella-pymc-2022-report.md

 - Social media (LinkedIn)
 - Casually, in conversation during the sprint, pre-sprint and post-sprint events

-## Data Umbrella Feedback Survey

-### Response Rate
-The survey response rate was 19/40 = 47.5%.
-The survey form was in English.

-Respondents rated their overall sprint experience highly favorably and had a positive experience working with their pair programming partner.

 ### Favorite Parts About the Sprint